 For anyone visiting Asia for the first time then Bangkok would be a great place to start.
 Here you’ll find a nice mix of things to see and do, from temples, floating markets, an awesome party atmosphere, unique dining experiences and much more.
-Here are top suggestions of things to see and do during your visit to Bangkok.
+Here are some of the best things to see and do during your visit to Bangkok.

 This stunning Buddhist temple in Bangkok was one of my favourite temples and should be high on your list of things to see.
 Wat Suthat consists of a large temple in the centre which has inside a beautiful Phra Sri Sakayamunee Buddha.
 Surrounding the temple is a huge courtyard and on the perimeter are large numbers of Buddha statues lining the walls.